Complete Guide to Home Cell Signal Boosters

 Until around , all cell signal boosters were dual-band units that amplified the two bands of cellular frequency used by 3G networks (bands 2 and 5).

-When 4G networks started becoming widespread, manufacturers began producing five-band systems that amplified the wider set of frequencies used by 4G LTE networks (bands ).
+When 4G networks started becoming widespread, manufacturers began producing five-band systems that amplified the wider set of frequencies used by 4G LTE networks (bands 12/17, 13, 4, and 2/25).
 These frequencies will continue to be used by new 5G networks.

 Will 4G boosters work with 5G networks?

 The FCC has not given blanket approval for boosters to be used on new 5G-only frequencies.
-As of the date of this publication, 5G-specific boosters are not available to consumers.
+As of right now, 5G-specific boosters are not available to consumers.

 Call Powerful Signal at 435-634-6800